probabilists/zuko/README.md

 Zuko is a Python package that implements normalizing flows in [PyTorch](https://pytorch.org).
 It relies as much as possible on distributions and transformations already provided by PyTorch.
 Unfortunately, the `Distribution` and `Transform` classes of `torch` are not sub-classes of `torch.nn.Module`, which means you cannot send their internal tensors to GPU with `.to('cuda')` or retrieve their parameters with `.parameters()`.
 Worse, the concepts of conditional distribution and transformation, which are essential for probabilistic inference, are impossible to express.

 To solve these problems, `zuko` defines two concepts: the `LazyDistribution` and `LazyTransform`, which are any modules whose forward pass returns a `Distribution` or `Transform`, respectively.
 Because the creation of the actual distribution/transformation is delayed, an eventual condition can be easily taken into account.
-Then, a normalizing flow is a special `LazyDistribution` that contains a sequence of `LazyTransform` and a base `LazyDistribution`.
-This design enables flows to act like distributions while retaining features inherent to modules, such as trainable parameters.
-It also makes the implementations easier to understand and extend.
+This design enables lazy distributions, including normalizing flows, to act like distributions while retaining features inherent to modules, such as trainable parameters.
+It also makes the implementations easy to understand and extend.

 > In the [Avatar](https://wikipedia.org/wiki/Avatar:_The_Last_Airbender) cartoon, [Zuko](https://wikipedia.org/wiki/Zuko) is a powerful firebender 🔥